 - Less chronic pain resulting from nerve damage

 - Shorter hospital stay – you may leave one or two days after adrenal surgery

 - Shorter recovery time – days instead of weeks – and quicker return to daily activities, including work

-Although many people feel better in just a few days, you may need to take it easy for two to four weeks.
+Although many people feel relief from high blood pressure or other symptoms in just a few days, you will likely need to abstain from very strenuous activities for two to four weeks.

 How safe is laparoscopic adrenalectomy surgery?

 If performed by experts in this field, laparoscopic adrenalectomy is as safe as “open” surgery in carefully selected cases.